-Fund Facts provides detailed information for each investment fund under the contract and are available to you in the Fund Facts booklet which is provided with this information folder.
+The individual Fund Facts for each investment fund are available to you in the Fund Facts booklet which is provided with this information folder.
 You can choose to invest in one or more of these funds.

 The individual Fund Facts give you an idea of what each investment fund invests in, how it has performed and what fees or charges may apply.